StickmanMafia/StickmanMafiaOnline/README.md

 ## Game Features

-- Classic Mafia Gameplay: Play the well-known game of Mafia in an immersive digital environment.
+- **Classic Mafia Gameplay:** Play the well-known game of Mafia in an immersive digital environment.
 Engage in rounds of deception, discussions, and vote-based eliminations as either a member of the Mafia or an innocent Townsperson.
-- Blockchain Integration: Powered by the Solana blockchain, enjoy a unique gaming economy that rewards players for achievements and contributions to the game’s ecosystem.
+- **Blockchain Integration:** Powered by the Solana blockchain, enjoy a unique gaming economy that rewards players for achievements and contributions to the game’s ecosystem.
-- Play-to-Earn Mechanics: Win rounds, complete challenges, and participate in tournaments to earn cryptocurrency rewards, emphasizing both skill and social strategy.
+- **Play-to-Earn Mechanics:** Win rounds, complete challenges, and participate in tournaments to earn cryptocurrency rewards, emphasizing both skill and social strategy.
+- **NFT Assets:** Players can earn, trade, and collect in-game NFTs, including exclusive character skins and accessories that enhance the visual experience.
+- **Transparency and Security:** All actions are recorded on the blockchain, ensuring fair gameplay.
-- Tournament SDK: Organize and participate in community-driven tournaments with rewards.
+- **Tournament SDK:** Organize and participate in community-driven tournaments with rewards.
 Our open-source Tournament SDK empowers developers within the Solana ecosystem to create unique events that boost engagement and foster competition.
-- NFT Assets: Players can earn, trade, and collect in-game NFTs, including exclusive character skins and accessories that enhance the visual experience.
-- Transparency and Security: All actions are recorded on the blockchain, ensuring fair gameplay.
-- Multiplayer Social Experience: Engage with other players through in-game chat, discussions, and decision-making processes, bringing the social aspect of Mafia to life.
+- **Multiplayer Social Experience:** Engage with other players through in-game chat, discussions, and decision-making processes, bringing the social aspect of Mafia to life.
-- Unique Perks: Use special abilities to gain an advantage and change the course of the game.
+- **Unique Perks:** Use special abilities to gain an advantage and change the course of the game.

 ## Perks — Your Secret Advantages